mhchen/down-alert/README.md

   Options:

     -c, --cron-format <cron>   Cron format (e.g. "* * * * *") of frequency to poll.
 Defaults to 0 0 * * * * (hourly)
-    -t, --to <to>               Email address to send alerts to -f, --from <from>           Email address to send alerts from -lf, --log-file <filename>  File to write logs messages to -ll, --log-level <level>    Log level (e.g. debug, info, error) -y, --yes                   Skip confirmation prompt
+    -t, --to <to>              Email address to send alerts to -f, --from <from>          Email address to send alerts from -l, --log-file <filename>  File to write logs messages to -y, --yes                  Skip confirmation prompt
     --send-test-email          Sends a test email to verify your email credentials -h, --help                 output usage information
 ```

 Down alert requires `to` and `from` options.
 The others are optional.
 It also requires a `SENDGRID_API_KEY` environment variable.
 See below for example usage.